 Sometimes it’s blamed on consumer behavior.
 Sometimes on inefficient recycling plants but in 2026, the real issue is identified as the packaging itself specifically, its lack of functional intelligence and surface performance.

-When packaging utilizes "Lotus Effect" coatings and AI sensors:
+When packaging utilises 'Lotus Effect' coatings and AI sensors:

 On a global scale, the failures of traditional multi-layered plastics (MLP) and static labeling have become operational liabilities.
 Problems appear through systemic waste and financial penalties that have become impossible for brands to ignore: